SimonKlemp/Optimal-Tuple-Combination/README.md

 $X^\*$ is the lowest obtained sum value, as
 $X^{'}$ would have a lower one ↯

+<h2>Example notebook</h2>
+The optimizer.ipynb notebook shows an implementation of an example of the problem for 3 variables A, B, C. Two variables, A and C, should be minimized and B should be maximized.
+The implementation uses Pandas/numpy and with basic sorting operations.

+I tested it up to 20 000 000 different tuples and it ran in 30 seconds on my laptop (Intel I5 1035G4)

+Generally, we sort n+1 times.
+Each variable once and then the sum of the variables.
+Pandas uses numpys quicksort algorithm, which runs in
+$O(m \* log(m))$, giving an overall runtime of
+$O(n+1 \* (m \* log(m)))$ (sums and weightings are linear, which doesn't affect the overall runtime class)

 ---
 **_NOTE:_** I haven't done formal proofs in a while so if you have any suggestions/recommendations or critics, please feel free to text/correct it.